sgsullivan/befehl/README.md

 These options should be self explanatory so I wont describe what each does here.

+## Obtaining prebuilt binaries

+Head on over to the [releases page](https://github.com/sgsullivan/befehl/releases) to get prebuilt binaries for your platform.

 ## Building

 Once you have your Go environment setup, it should be as simple as cloning this git repo and running `make`.
 The resulting binary will be located at `_exe/befehl`.